Duvvuri-Suryatheja-Reddy/IMDB_Movie_Rating_Case_Study/README.md

 ### Files

 - 'Movie+Assignment+Data.csv' contains the data used for analysis
-- 'Movie+Assignment+Data+Dictionary' contains the description of columns used in the Movie+Assignment+Data file
+- 'Movie+Assignment+Data+Dictionary.xlsx' contains the description of columns used in the Movie+Assignment+Data file
 - 'IMDb+Movie+Assignment.ipynb' contains the code for data analysis